Routes

 0

-• Year of construction: 1901 in Germany (originally as the training ship "Großherzogin Elisabeth") • Use: Training ship for the merchant navy • Handed over to France after World War II • Today: Museum ship & landmark of Dunkirk Old soul, quiet harbor ⚓ In the middle of the port of Dunkirk lies the Duchesse Anne – a piece of history from another time.
+• Year of construction: 1901 in Germany (originally as the training ship "Großherzogin Elisabeth") • Use: Training ship for the merchant navy • Handed over to France after World War II • Today: Museum ship & landmark of Dunkirk Old soul, quiet harbor ⚓ In the middle of Dunkirk's harbor lies the Duchesse Anne – a piece of history from another time.
 Over 100 years old, once sailing the world's oceans, today firmly moored – and yet you can feel the spirit of wind, salt, and freedom in every mast.
-A moment to pause… before the real headwind awaits outside again 🌬️
+A moment to pause... before the real headwind awaits outside again 🌬️

 Translated by Google